Dave-team/Knowledge-base/Principles.md

 - Review life admin and take actions accordingly
 - Am I living the life that I want to be living?
 Have I done some amazing things this last month?

+General
+- Think about how others would handle situations.
+Learn about them and try to emulate their characteristics
+    - Strong thinkers: Naval, Paul Graham
+    - Strong leaders: Navy seals
+- Think bigger picture: it’s not about where you are currently; it is about where you are going.
+By focusing on the bigger picture, you realize your current problem is tiny in the grand scheme of things
+- The more often I am uncomfortable, the thicker the skin and the more character is built
+- Be more interested into a wide range of things: Wikipedia, fiction, documentaries
+- Seek out criticism.
+That's how character is built
+- Spend more time with great people to become their average
+- Having the ability to answer tough live questions.
+What’s you earliest childhood memory?
+Biggest failure?
+What are your parents like?
+Most emotional moment?
+Most happy/ proud moment?
+Etc.

 Life brings challenges.
 Be enthusiastic, optimistic and confident we can figure things out